comprna/ISOTOPE_supplementary/README.md

 # ISOTOPE_supplementary
-Supplementary repository for file storage
+Supplementary repository for file storage.
+Files for ISOTOPE tutorial are placed here.